A Buad, to Cupid

 Yes!Yes! the bit-biting morrow,

-Hot blooded youths to harrow;
+Hot blooded youths to harrow; and

 Have summoned up her demon father